-Province wants company to include
+Province wants company to include "world-leading" plans to respond to oil spills.

 CALGARY—Pipeline and utility company Enbridge is confident it can meet all of the safety demands by the B.C. government for the company’s proposed Northern Gateway pipeline project, chief executive Patrick Daniel said Thursday.